Lawyer in Directorate Patent Law

 - the ability to work both independently and as part of a team, and to meet tight deadlines

 - well-developed written, verbal and interpersonal communication skills

 - Diploma of completed university studies at master's level or - in exceptional cases - equivalent professional experience

 - Excellent knowledge of one official language (English, French or German) and ability to understand the other two

 - Citizenship of one of the member states of the European Patent Organisation

 * after deduction of EPO internal tax and before deduction of staff contributions to the social-security and pension schemes.
-The salary range depends on experience.

 The EPO is an equal opportunities employer and supports workforce diversity as a signatory to the Diversity Charter (Charta der Vielfalt) since 2010.